-The Higgins House, built c.1790 by Revolutionary War veteran Lt.
-Robert Higgins, is on the National Register of Historic Places.
-The House is undergoing restoration (and an addition is being built) to become a small architectural museum and home to the Hardy County Visitors Center.
-Scheduled for completion in spring 2021, the House will be open to visitors, school and community tours, and for special events such as Hardy County's Heritage Weekend (the last weekend in September annually).
+The Higgins House, built c.1790 by a Revolutionary War veteran, Captain Robert Higgins, is on the National Register of Historic Places.
+The House is undergoing restoration to become a small architectural and history museum.
+An addition will be built to house the Hardy County Visitors Center.
+Scheduled for completion in spring 2022, the House will be open to visitors, school and community tours, and for special events such as Hardy County's Heritage Weekend (the last weekend in September annually).

 Backstory and Context